-Z Energy has been included as an example of best practice because their report recognises that climate change is 'one of the biggest material issues facing our company, our industry, our communities and the world'.
-CEO Mike Bennetts also acknowledged that Z Energy's operations contribute around '8 % of New Zealand's carbon emissions'.
+Z Energy has been included as an example of best practice because their report recognises that climate change is 'one of the biggest material issues facing our company, our industry, our communities, and the world' (Z Energy, 2017, p.
+12).
+CEO Mike Bennetts also acknowledged that Z Energy's operations contribute around '8 % of New Zealand's carbon emissions' (Z Energy, 2017, p.
+12).
 The acknowledgement that the company is part of the problem, along with specification of the degree to which they are contributing is a level of disclosure not found in any of the other annual reports.
-Furthermore, Z Energy highlighted their desire to address their contribution in a section titled 'Working to be part of the solution', which discuses three initiatives: exploring alternative fuels, electric vehicles and Bio D, as opportunities to reduce these emissions.
+Furthermore, Z Energy highlighted their desire to address their contribution in a section titled 'Working to be part of the solution', which discuses three initiatives: exploring alternative fuels, electric vehicles and Bio D, as opportunities to reduce these emissions (Z Energy, 2017, pp. 36-41).